-In 2008, the Group acquires 50% of the shares in the joint venture ArcelorMittal BE Group SSC AB.
+In 2008, BE Group forms, together with ArcelorMittal, the joint venture ArcelorMittal BE Group SSC AB.

 In 2010, the Group acquires Lecor Stålteknik in Kungälv.

 In 2016, BE Group introduces a new organization with a clearer split into two businesses Production and Distribution and the new organization consists of two business areas: Sweden & Poland and Finland & Baltic.